Earl Blaik

 Earl Henry "Red" Blaik (February 15, 1897 – May 6, 1989) was an American football player, coach, college athletics administrator, and United States Army officer.
 He served as the head football coach at Dartmouth College from 1934 to 1940 and at the United States Military Academy from 1941 to 1958, compiling a career college football record of 166–48–14.
 His Army football teams won three consecutive national championships in 1944, 1945 and 1946.
 Blaik was inducted into the College Football Hall of Fame as a coach in 1964.

 Early life and playing career

 Blaik was born in Detroit, the son of William Blaik, a blacksmith and carriage maker who emigrated from Glasgow, Scotland in 1883.
 In 1901 the family moved to Dayton, Ohio, where his father became a contractor.
+He attended Steele High School.

 He played college football for three seasons at Miami University in Oxford, Ohio, under Chester J. Roberts, George Rider and George Little and two seasons at the United States Military Academy at West Point where he became a third-team All-American.
 Following his graduation in 1920, Blaik served in the United States Cavalry for two years.
 After his military service, Blaik married and worked in the construction business with his father.